ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-21. In an experiment conducted by a hedge fund to determine if monkeys (Fig. 3.6) can outperform humans in selecting better stock market portfolios, 0.05 of humans and 1 out of 15 monkeys could correctly predict stock market trends correctly.
+Q. In an experiment conducted by a hedge fund to determine if monkeys (Fig. 3.6) can outperform humans in selecting better stock market portfolios, 0.05 of humans and 1 out of 15 monkeys could correctly predict stock market trends correctly.

 <table align='center'>